 2- Facts: surface and geology

 While regarded as the Red Planet, Mars does indeed have several colors.
-Colors like brown gold and tan seen on the earth.
+Colors like brown gold and tan are seen on the earth.
 Its surface, although two times smaller, is the same size as the earth’s combined desert fields.
 Mars is full of evidence of a watery history, with old river valley networks, deltas and lake beds, surface rocks, and minerals that only liquid water could have created.
 Several facts indicate that about 3.5 billion years earlier, Mars suffered massive floods.

 3- Facts on this planet: Topography / Hydrology